ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 Other means of exposing the head's services outside the cluster may require using a service of type LoadBalancer or NodePort.
-Set `headGroupSpec.serviceType` to the appropriate for your application.
+Set `headGroupSpec.serviceType` to the appropriate type for your application.

 You may wish to set up an ingress to expose the Ray head's services outside the cluster.
 If you set the optional boolean field `headGroupSpec.enableIngress` to `true`,